pwt/docker-airconnect-arm/README.md

 ## Requirements

-A working Docker environment running on a Raspberry Pi.
-Internet access to pull the Docker image.
+A working Docker environment running on a suitable Raspberry Pi connected to the same network as the target speakers.
+Internet access is required to pull the Docker image.

 ## Usage